colah/NN-Topology-Post/index.md

 This example only had one hidden layer, but it would fail regardless.

-**Proof**: Either each layer is a homeomorphism, or the layer has determinant 0.
+**Proof**: Either each layer is a homeomorphism, or the layer's weight matrix has determinant 0.
 If it is a homemorphism, A is still surrounded by B, and a line can't separate them.
 But suppose it has a determinant of 0: then the dataset gets collapsed on some axis.
-Since we're dealing with something homeomorphic to the original dataset, A is surrounded by B, and collapsing on any axis means we will have some points of A and B mix and become impossible to distinguish between.
+Since we're dealing with something homeomorphic to the original dataset, A is surrounded by B, and collapsing on any axis means we will have some points of A and B mix and become impossible to distinguish between. ∎

 If we add a third hidden unit, the problem becomes trivial.
 The neural network learns the following representation: